 You play an integral part in the health care you receive.
 Communicating openly and honestly with your medical provider is an important way to receive comprehensive and sensitive medical care.
 This includes talking about issues like sex and gender.
 It's also important that you feel like you can ask questions of your provider.
 We suggest that you find a provider at Health Services that you feel comfortable with to take the lead on your medical care.
 While all providers are available to you, this person will come to know your history well and, by building a relationship with this provider, you can optimize your health care and feel safer discussing your concerns and issues.
 Ask around about which providers your friends use or make a point of meeting different providers when you schedule appointments.

 Finally, patient comments are very important to us.
-If you have any feedback about our services, good or bad, please fill out a patient comment form and put it in the boxes that are in the waiting rooms.
-We address all complaints, and the more specific you are, the better we will be able to fix the problem.
-If you choose to leave your name, we will follow up with you.
+If you have any feedback about our services, good or bad, please fill out the patient survey which will be sent after your appointment and which is also available on the Health Services website.
+Health Services administrators address all complaints, and the more specific you are, the better they will be able to fix the problem.
+If you choose to leave your name, they will follow up with you.
 You can also contact Lynn_Dupont@brown.edu.
-Lynn is the Associate Director of Health Services and she follows up on all student feedback.
+Lynn is the Associate Director of Health Services and she is part of the team that follows up on all student feedback.

 Health Services is located at 13 Brown Street on the corner of Brown and Charlesfield Streets.
 Brown student can call 401.863-3953 to make an appointment.

-Health Services has undertaken a number of initiatives to be more welcoming and to improve our care for trans students.
-This ongoing work includes:
+Health Services is engaged in an ongoing effort to be more welcoming and to improve our care for trans students.
+This work includes:

-- A comprehensive review of our services, including paperwork, signs and posters in the building, and the Health Services and Health Promotion websites, to identify areas for improvement.
+A comprehensive and ongoing review of our services, including forms, signs and posters in the building, and the Health Services and Health Promotion websites, to identify areas for improvement.

 Throughout this ongoing learning process, we welcome trans students to utilize our services and we would be grateful for any feedback you can offer us.
 If you have any concerns or questions about care at Health Services, please contact Lynn_Dupont@brown.edu.
 Lynn is the Associate Director of Health Services and she follows up on all student feedback.